EveryoneDestroysTheWorld/design/README.md

 </table>

 ### 🔒 Access
 Teams that are not listed in this table may need some access to a specific part of the game design to complete their tasks.
 For example, a musician may need to know some context behind the song they will make.
-In this case, game designers or the executive producer will tell other teams what they need to know directly — without giving them access to this repository.
+In this case, game designers or the producer will tell other teams what they need to know directly — without giving them access to this repository.
 <table>
   <thead>
     <tr>